Michael Crabtree, Aqib Talib get two-game suspensions without pay for fighting

 In the letter to Talib, Runyan pointed out that for the second consecutive year, the Broncos cornerback yanked off Crabtree's chain.

-Crabtree will miss games against the New York Giants and the Kansas City Chiefs and will be eligible to return to the Raiders active roster on Monday, December 11.
+Crabtree is slated to miss games against the New York Giants and the Kansas City Chiefs and would be eligible to return to the Raiders' active roster on Monday, December 11.

-Talib will miss games against the Miami Dolphins and New York Jets and be eligible to return on Monday, December 11 as well.
+Talib is scheduled to miss games against the Miami Dolphins and New York Jets and would eligible to return on Monday, December 11 as well.

 -